koenderks/jfa/cran-comments.md

-## This is a submission for version 0.5.0
+## This is a submission for version 0.5.1
-This is jfa version 0.5.0.
+This is jfa version 0.5.1.
 In this version I have:

-* Added a report function.
-* Deprecated the sampling function.
-* Extended unit tests.
+* Reduced the size of the tarball submitted in 0.5.0

 ## Test environments
 * OS X install (on travis-ci), R release